LLM-based Vulnerable Code Augmentation: Generate or Refactor?: Evaluation

 \section{Evaluation}

-To answer \textit{\textbf{RQ1}}, we review Table \ref{tab:augmentation_metrics} which reports the assessment of our two augmentation approaches.
-For the Generation approach, we generated 10 new functions at a time, and stopped at a target of 500 functions in total per class.
-We could increase the dataset size by 581\%, with an average speed of 13.38$s$ per generated sample, which looks reasonable under our resources.
-In terms of quality, 98.5\% samples proved syntactically correct.
+To answer \textit{\textbf{RQ1}}, we review Table \ref{tab:augmentation_metrics} which reports the assessment of our two augmentation approaches, which we used to generate 10 new functions at a time, stopping at a target of 500 functions in total per class.
+Using the Generation approach, we could increase the dataset size by 581\%, with an average speed of 13.38$s$ per generated sample, which looks reasonable under our resources.
+In terms of quality, all (100\%) samples proved syntactically correct.
 On the other hand, the label quality check, measured on a random subset of 10 generated functions per class, surprisingly gave a 0\% score.
 We, however, also checked the label quality of the original dataset and found 0\% for most CWEs.
 This means that: either the training data is too complex for GPT5.1 Thinking to find the vulnerabilities, or the dataset's label quality is questionable (which was not expected, since it has been manually curated by the authors).
 Further investigation will help us confirm our hypotheses.
-For the Refactoring approach, we generated 10 new functions at a time, and stopped at a target of 200 functions in total per class.
-We could increase the dataset size by 213\% with a speed of 59.08$s$ per generated sample (much slower than the first approach).
-The syntax quality of 79.7\% correct functions is acceptable, and the refactoring quality (measured just like label quality above) is perfect.
+For the Refactoring approach, we could increase the dataset size by 581\% with a speed of 58.51$s$ per generated sample (much slower than the first approach).
+The syntax quality of 84.5\% correct functions is acceptable, and the refactoring quality (measured just like label quality above) is perfect.

 To answer \textit{\textbf{RQ2}}, we review Table \ref{tab:classification_metrics} which reports the performance of our vulnerability classifier before and after augmentation.
 The generation-based augmentation indeed improves the the classifier performance, with an overall Macro F1 score of 0.64 vs 0.62 on the original data.
-This increase is even more noticeable if we look at the minority classes, such as cwe-22 increased by 18\% and cwe-190 by 8\%.
-The refactoring-based augmentation, on the other hand did not bring any overall improvement (though a few minority CWEs did improve, cwe-022 by 18\% and cwe-416 by 4\%).
-Applying both augmentations proved to be the most helpful performance-wise, with an overall improvement of 5\% on Macro F1, and a clear boost for all CWEs (up to 18\% boost).
+This increase is even more noticeable if we look at the minority classes, such as cwe-190 increased by 18\% and cwe-22 by 7\%.
+The refactoring-based augmentation gave a even slightly better improvement with 0.65 Macro F1, with a notable increase for cwe-022 by 18\% and cwe-416 by 7\%).
+Applying both augmentations proved to be the most helpful performance-wise, with an overall improvement of 5\% on Macro F1, and a clear boost for most CWEs (up to 24\% boost).